Article I – Name

 Article V – Elections

-Employees may nominate an eligible candidate (including themselves) via email.
+Employees may nominate an eligible candidate (including themselves) via email in the month prior to the election.
 The nomination should include a brief statement of experience, interest, etc. Candidate statements will be made available to all employees in the respective department/group.
 The candidate receiving the highest number of votes will be elected to serve in the position.
 In the event of a tie, the winner will be determined by coin toss.

 If a vacancy should occur on the Committee, the position shall be filled by the person receiving the next highest number of votes from the same department/group.
 If there was no other nominee from the last election, or if twelve months have passed since the last election, a special election will be held to select a new representative to complete the term.